 And even though they are camping in "real woods" there are still some modern games.
 Well, kind of modern, anyway.
 Auggie says they have Pac-Man and Missile Command classic arcade games.

 Auggie says when the stadium lights go on in the field all at once, "I thought of that scene in Close Encounters when the alien ship lands and they're playing that music: duh-dah-doo-da-dunnn."
-Here is that scene from the movie, but the part Auggie mentions starts at the 5:00 mark.
-Skip ahead.
+Here is that scene from the movie.

 The movie for the twenty-third annual Big Movie Night is The Sound of Music.
 A couple of the songs are mentioned including "Sixteen Going on Seventeen," "My Favorite Things," and "The Lonely Goatherd."
 Here is a clip of one of the songs, "My Favorite Things."